BangachevKiril/RepresentationLearningTheory/SigLIP/README.md

 ---
 ### Extending to More Modalities
-The `MoreModalities.ipynb` notebook shows a pattern: maintain a list of modality embedding Parameter tensors, compute all positive pairs (same index across modalities) vs negatives (all mismatched pairs) and sum per-pair sigmoid BCE.
-For large M or class count, memory can grow O(M^2 n^2); use minibatching or blockwise evaluation if scaling beyond demonstration sizes.
+The `MoreModalities.ipynb` notebook extends the framewok to more modalities via summing pairwise sigmoid lossses.
+F

 ---
 ### Key Empirical Takeaways
 1. Relative bias parameterization stabilizes optimization and preserves a non‑vanishing $r_b$.
-2. Trainable temperature is crucial for achieving large margins; fixing $t$ bottlenecks separation.
+2. Trainable temperature is crucial for achieving an inner-product separation with large margins; fixing $t$ bottlenecks separation.
-3. Adapter scalar $\delta$ in frozen modality setting offers a controlled degree of geometric coupling.
-4. Multi‑modal extension exhibits predictable widening of non‑match similarity spread but preserves margin scaling with $t$.
+3. Structure is preserved in the case of more than two modalities
-5. Pretrained SigLIP embeddings qualitatively match theoretical constellation + modality gap predictions.
+4. Pretrained SigLIP models qualitatively match theoretical constellation + modality gap predictions.

 ---
 ### Citation